-To attach a database to the SQL database server, click Local Database Server icon at the left, then select 'Attach a database file' task from the right.
-A detach wizard appears.
+To attach a database to the SQL database server, click Database Server icon at the left, then select Attach a database file task from the right.

+A database attach wizard appears.

 Enter 'sa' database administrator name and your password to local database server.

-Note: Default database server password is 'Hlpwd2021' for HyperLab 2021 product line (in case of an upgrade, you may also try hlpwd2002, hlpwd2005, hlpwd2008, hlpwd2009, Hlpwd2013 or Hlpwd2014).
-If you are ready, click Next.
+Note: Default database server password is 'Hlpwd2023' for HyperLab 2023 product line (after an upgrade, you may also try Hlpwd2013..2022, or hlpwd2002..2009).

 A database file selection page appears now.
 When you successfully selected the MDF file, the wizard will automatically fill up the LOG file name field as well as the descriptive database name.

 Change the LOG file name if it does not match your real file name.
 You can also modify the descriptive database name.
 When you are ready, click Next.

-Now the attach process starts.
+The database attach process starts now.

-If an error message pops up about that the SQL Server has no right to access to the specified directory, then you should add Full access right to the predefined NETWORK SERVICE user over the folder and its content.
+When a regular folder is used first, an error message may pop up about that the SQL Server has no right to access to the specified directory.

+In this case you should add Full access right to the predefined NETWORK SERVICE user over the folder and its content, and do the attach by HyperLab after started with Administrator user rights.

+If the access rights on the folder and on the files are OK, the database attach process starts now.

 Click Finish to close the wizard.

+Do not forget to register the freshly attached database to HyperLab, so it will appear in HyperLab Databases list.